alenb/data-engineering/README.md

 ## Portfolio Projects

 ### Metro
 The Metro project is my hands-on exploration of public transit data.
 Here, I've built ETL pipelines to ingest, clean, and transform raw train and station data, then modeled it for analytics and reporting.
 I use tools like Apache Spark and Delta Lake to process large datasets, and I will be using Power BI to visualise patronage trends and operational insights.
-This project is a practical showcase of how I approach real-world data engineering challenges—from wrangling CSVs to orchestrating workflows and surfacing insights for decision-makers.
+This project is a practical showcase of how I approach real-world data engineering challenges from wrangling CSVs to orchestrating workflows and surfacing insights for decision-makers.

 **Portfolio Items:**
 - Metro: Public transit data engineering and analytics (ETL, Spark, Delta Lake, Power BI)